 How climate change is helping storms like Hurricane Ian intensify more rapidly

-How climate change is helping storms like Hurricane Ian intensify more rapidlyget the free app

 As Hurricane Ian roared towards Florida, it experienced a phenomenon known as rapid intensification — getting very strong, very fast.
 Scientists say the process of hurricanes rapidly intensifying is becoming more frequent, and is connected to the impact of human-caused climate change.

 Early Tuesday morning Hurricane Ian intensified into a major Category 3 storm, packing sustained winds of around 125 mph, before hitting western Cuba.
-The hurricane was expected to continue strengthening as it passed over the warm waters of the Gulf of Mexico on the way to Florida's west coast.
-Some forecasters warned Ian could reach a Category 4, with top winds of around 140 mph, before making landfall in Florida on Wednesday.
+The hurricane continued to strengthening as it passed over the warm waters of the Gulf of Mexico on the way to Florida's west coast, reaching Category 4 Wednesday morning.
+Forecasters warned it could be a Category 5 — the top of the scale — by the time it makes landfall later in the day.

 What is rapid intensification?